A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: Introduction

 However, the NNWR method is extremely sensitive to the choice of the relaxation parameter, leading to a lack of robustness.
-In this paper, we therefore focus on the DNWR method.
+In this paper, we therefore focus on the DNWR method, see also \cite{Monge2019a}.
 The standard DN method was known to be a very fast method for thermal interaction between air and steel \cite{biquhm:11,birquihame:10,biglkm:15}.
 This was thoroughly analyzed for the fully discrete case for two coupled heat equations with different material properties in \cite{Monge:2017} and for coupled Laplace equations in \cite{goebir:20}.
-Thus, we can expect DNWR to be a fast solver not only when using an optimal relaxation parameter.
-The technique employed here to determine optimal relaxation parameters follows \cite{MongeBirken:multirate}.
-It is to consider a fully discrete iteration for a 1D model problem.
+Thus, we can expect the waveform variant to be a fast solver not only when using an optimal relaxation parameter.
+The technique employed here to determine optimal relaxation parameters follows \cite{MongeBirken:multirate}, which considers the fully discrete iteration for a 1D model problem.
 Then, using the Toeplitz structure of the arising matrices, a formula for the spectral radius of the iteration matrix can be found and the optimal relaxation parameter can be analytically determined.

 We present first and second order multirate WR methods, as well as a second order time adaptive method.
 The time integration methods we use as a base are implicit Euler and a second order singly diagonally implicit Runge-Kutta (SDIRK2) method.
 The optimal relaxation parameter $\Theta_{opt}$ from the analysis of 1D and implicit Euler yields good results for 2D and SDIRK2.
 We show how to adapt $\Theta_{opt}$ for use in the multirate and time-adaptive setting to get good convergence rates.
 Additionally, we experimentally show that the convergence results also extend to non-square geometries.
-The convergence rate turns out to be robust and small.
+Overall, our DNWR method yields a fast and robust solver for unsteady conjugate heat transfer.